noahehall/theBookOfNoah/0current/architectural thinking/application_architecture.md

 ##### microservices

-- the exterme in service oriented architectures, with the removal of the enterprise service bus
+- the extreme in service oriented architectures, with the removal of the enterprise service bus

 - involves creating multiple applications (i.e. micro services) that work interdependently